 Magnetic tweezers are a powerful technique to apply both forces and torques to individual macromolecules.
-We use magnetic tweezers to study the mechanical properties of DNA and RNA, to investigate their conformational transitions under external forces and torques, and to probe their interactions with DNA or RNA binding proteins and processing enzymes as well as small-molecule drugs.
+We use magnetic tweezers to study DNA, RNA and proteins.
+Magnetic tweezers measurements provide fundamental information about the mechanical properties of macromolecules and can reveal conformational transitions under external forces and torques.
+They are also a great tool to probe interactions between macromolecules as well as with small-molecule drugs.

 We have developed novel tweezers that can directly measure torque (so-called magnetic torque tweezers, MTT) and directly observe changes in the twist of nucleic acid tethers (termed freely-orbiting magnetic tweezers or FOMT).
 These developments enhance the capabilities of conventional magnetic tweezers and provide orthogonal dimensions of single-molecule measurements and control.